-Cristina Negri is the Director of the Environmental Science (EVS) Division.
-As the Director of a scientific Division of 70+ staff, her current interests are in leading the development and execution of its strategic programmatic direction inclusive of a diverse research portfolio in environmental sciences.
-In her more than 25 years as a scientist at Argonne, she conducted and directed laboratory to full-scale multidisciplinary projects developing technologies and concepts for environmental remediation and stewardship, including soil remediation and water treatment.
-She has researched sustainable technologies for urban and agricultural environmental improvement.
+Cristina Negri is the Director of the Environmental Science (EVS) Division overseeing environmental research conducted by approximately 160 staff and collaborators.
+Her current interests are in leading the development and execution of the Division’s strategic programmatic direction inclusive of a diverse research portfolio in environmental sciences.
+In her more than 30 years as a scientist at Argonne, she conducted and directed laboratory to full-scale multidisciplinary projects developing technologies and concepts for environmental remediation and stewardship, including soil remediation and water treatment.
+She has researched sustainable technologies for the environmental improvement of urban and agricultural processes.

 Cristina’s research to integrate bioenergy within working agricultural landscapes addresses the food, energy, water, and land nexus.
 Her work focuses on developing sustainable, multifunctional landscape concepts, which aim, by design, at the creation of ecosystems services.
 Her interests are in systems approaches where industrial ecology concepts are applied to water and land management and green infrastructure.

 Cristina is a Fellow with CASE at the University of Chicago.
 She is also a Fellow of the Northwestern University—Argonne Institute of Science and Engineering.
 She earned her Dottore in Scienze Agrarie Degree (Agricultural Sciences) at the University of Milan in Milan, Italy.